Ballad: American ballads

 Some 300 ballads sung in North America have been identified as having origins in Scottish traditional or broadside ballads.
-Examples include 'The Streets of Laredo', which was found in Great Britain and Ireland as 'The Unfortunate Rake'; however, a further 400 have been identified as originating in America, including among the best known, 'The Ballad of Davy Crockett' and 'Jesse James'.
+Examples include 'The Streets of Laredo', which was found in England, Ireland and Scotland as 'The Unfortunate Rake'; however, a further 400 have been identified as originating in America, of which the best known include 'The Ballad of Davy Crockett' and 'Jesse James'.
 They became an increasing area of interest for scholars in the 19th century and most were recorded or catalogued by George Malcolm Laws, although some have since been found to have British origins and additional songs have since been collected.
 They are usually considered closest in form to British broadside ballads and in terms of style are largely indistinguishable, however, they demonstrate a particular concern with occupations, journalistic style and often lack the ribaldry of British broadside ballads.

 Blues ballads

 The blues ballad has been seen as a fusion of Anglo-American and Afro-American styles of music from the 19th century.
 Blues ballads tend to deal with active protagonists, often anti-heroes, resisting adversity and authority, but frequently lacking a strong narrative and emphasizing character instead.
 They were often accompanied by banjo and guitar which followed the blues musical format.
 The most famous blues ballads include those about John Henry and Casey Jones.